Bangor University - North Wales Clinical Psychology Programme

 - They are actively involved with several teaching sessions on the programme.

-- People Panel members also act as consultants for the Problem Based Learning assignment.
+People Panel members act as consultants for the Problem Based Learning assignment.

-Trainees regularly ask the People Panel to comment on aspects of their research projects, from early design ideas to participation information sheets and consent forms and present their projects at various stages of development for advice and feedback.
+- Trainees regularly ask the People Panel to comment on aspects of their research projects, from early design ideas to participation information sheets and consent forms and present their projects at various stages of development for advice and feedback.
+Several trainees have worked closely with experts by experience on their supervisory team, co-producing the research.

-People Panel members attend the annual research fair, where BCUHB clinical psychologists share ideas for research and academic assignments with the trainees.
+- People Panel members attend the annual research fair, where they share their research ideas alongside BCUHB clinical psychologists, with the trainees.

-The People Panel are currently reviewing the client consent guidelines for trainees on placemen, and forms for service user feedback to be completed at the end of the trainee’s involvement.
+- The People Panel have reviewed the client consent guidelines for trainees on placement, and forms for service user feedback to be completed at the end of the trainee’s involvement.
 These were originally designed by the People Panel.

-At the last BPS and Bangor University accreditation visit in 2019, the programme’s People Panel was commended as follows: the engagement of a diverse, committed and passionate group on the People Panel (Service User group), who positively feed into the programme is an area of good practice.
+At our recent BPS accreditation visit in April 2026, the programme’s People Panel was commended as follows: the engagement of a diverse, committed and passionate group on the People Panel (Service User group), who positively feed into the programme is an area of good practice.

 Programme Staff

-Additional contributions to the Programme are made by colleagues from the School of Psychology and Sports Science, Bangor University and Clinical Psychology Departments of the Betsi Cadwaladr University Health Board.
+Additional contributions to the Programme are made by colleagues from the School of Psychology, Bangor University and Clinical Psychology Departments of the Betsi Cadwaladr University Health Board and Powys Teaching Health Board.

 Last updated: